-The National Parks Service has charge of caring for sixty one preserved areas known as our National Parks.
-Only ten of these are east of the Mississippi River.
-The most visited National Park in the United States is the Great Smokey Mountains National Park which straddles the borders of Tennessee and North Carolina and is part of the Appalachian Mountain chain.
+The National Parks Service has charge of caring for 61 preserved areas known as our National Parks.
+Only 10 of these are east of the Mississippi River.
+The most visited National Park in the United States is the Great Smoky Mountains National Park which straddles the borders of Tennessee and North Carolina and is part of the Appalachian Mountain chain.
 A section of the Appalachian Trail, itself a National Scenic Trail, goes through the park.

 photo credit: Jim Shelton in 1909

-My favorite story is that of the Walker Sisters, six unmarried sisters who inherited their family farm and remained there, even after it was a National Park, until the last one died in their family home in 1964.
-If you park at Metcalf Bottoms, it is a half mile walk to the Little Greenbrier Schoolhouse built by John Walker, the sisters father.
+My favorite story is that of the Walker Sisters.
+They were six unmarried sisters who inherited their family farm.
+The Walker Sisters remained there, even after it was a National Park, until the last one died in their family home in 1964.
+If you park at Metcalf Bottoms, it is a half mile walk to the Little Greenbrier Schoolhouse built by their father, John Walker.
 If you hike another mile up the hill, you will see the log cabin home the sisters spent their whole lives in.
 Every time I visit the place I feel a kinship with these mountain women!
 I imagine myself time traveling back and telling them how we started a group for road tripping women who love to travel on their own.
 Of course they find it amazing and want to hear all about Girl Campers!!

 https://www.amazon.com/Ranger-Programs-Great-Mountains-National-ebook/dp/B07FFHJH77